Blackadder: Either that, or "Here are my genitals, please kick them."

 The Captain Morgan Pose is a dramatic pose that one strikes by planting one foot forward on an upraised object or surface, leaning forward and resting one hand or forearm on one's knee.
 It is often used in paintings to give an impression of boldness, heroism and leadership.
 It is also useful in photography, television and film to allow a standing actor to more easily share a shot with a sitting one, or a taller actor with a shorter one.
 Performing musicians can strike this pose by resting a foot on a speaker at the front of the stage.

-, where the emphasis is on an air of insouciance and relaxation rather than heroism and manliness.
-If done when seated, this is just a chin-handrest away from the Thinker Pose
+Contrast Leaning on the Furniture, where the emphasis is on an air of insouciance and relaxation rather than heroism and manliness.
+If done when seated, this is just a chin-handrest away from the Thinker Pose.
+May be combined with other types of poses to form a "Super Sentai" Stance or Angels Pose.
+Bonus points for a Sword Plant.

 - In One Piece, Luffy and the crew of the Going Merry do a group Captain Morgan Pose on a barrel just before entering the Grand Line.

 - This painting◊ by fantasy RPG artist Clyde Caldwell.
-That image has been made into a Motivational Poster with the caption, "RPG artwork — Let's face it a lot of it is porn.
-(Pretty odd porn, too)" It is also the cover art to the first Chicks in Chainmail series collection published by Bean Books.
+That image has been made into a Motivational Poster with the caption, "RPG artwork — Let's face it, a lot of it is porn.
+(Pretty odd porn, too)" It is also the cover art to Chicks Ahoy!", an omnibus volume of the first three Chicks in Chainmail'' anthologies.

 - The Giant Gila Monster uses this pose to a ridiculous degree.
-When it was featured on MST3K, they dedicated a whole host segment to pointing out how many times the pose was used, complete with a compilation of still shots.
+When it was featured on Mystery Science Theater 3000, they dedicated a whole host segment to pointing out how many times the pose was used, complete with a compilation of still shots.
 "You know, a smart fellow could put his knee up on such a thing."

 - Flashman: Several depictions of Harry Paget Flashman like to do this, in keeping with his Fake Ultimate Hero status.
 Also in keeping to his character, it's usually subverted with a scantily-clad woman clinging to his legs.